thin-edge/thin-edge.io-specs/src/software-management/plugin-api.md

   * If a plugin does not implement this command it can return exit status `1`.
 In that case sm-agent will call the plugin again package-by-package using original commands `install` and `remove`.
   * If a plugin implements this command sm-agent uses it instead of original commands `install` and `remove`.
-* This command takes no commandline arguments, but expects a sw-list (software list) sent from sm-agent to plugin's `stdin`.
+* This command takes no commandline arguments, but expects a software list sent from sm-agent to plugin's `stdin`.
-* In the sw-list each software module is represented by exactly on line.
+* In the software list each software module is represented by exactly on line.
 That line is formatted as a usual shell commandline argument list.
 * Each of a software module's commandline argument list is treated as shell does, i.E. quotes and escapes can be used.
 * The position of each argument in the argument list has it's defined meaning:
   * 1st argument: Is the operation and can be `install` or `remove`
   * 2nd argument: Is the software module's name.
   * 3rd argument: Is the software module's version.
 That argument is optional and can be empty (then empty string "" is used).
   * 4th argument: Is the software module's path.
 That argument is optional and can be empty (then empty string "" is used).
 For operation `remove` that argument does not exist.
 * Last \<n\> lines of stdout shall be in [jsonlines](https://jsonlines.org/) format.
-Where \<n\> means number of software modules in sw-list.
+Where \<n\> means number of software modules in software list.
-  * For each module of the sw-list one line has to occur.
+  * For each module of the software list one line has to occur.
   * The jsonline contains `name` with software modules name, and `exitstatus` with the operations error code.
   * Even if a plugin is not be capable to detect exitstatus per software module, one jsonline per software module has to be outputted.
     In that case for `exitstatus` value an empty string ("") may used.